david-google/hbbtv-ta-analysis/README.md

 *Author: nicholas.frame@tpv-tech.com*

 This script takes an MP4 video file as input and outputs a CSV file containing all QR codes detected, along with the timecodes, using a Python interface to the Zbar QR code detection software.
+The script is intensive and can take up to 20 mins to process an 8 minute video file.
 ```
 % basic_qr_detection.py
 basic_qr_detection.py: error: the following arguments are required: -v/--video